mapbox/mapbox-ar-unity/README.md

 ### ISynchronizationContext

-##### AddSynchronizationNodes(Location gpsNode, Vector3 arNode)

-You can think of a synchronization node as a comparison of ARKit and location data.
-You are essentially capturing the position of both "anchors" at the same time.
-We use this information in various implementations to compute an `Alignment`.

 ##### OnAlignmentAvailable

 This event is sent when the context has successfully calculated an alignment for the world.
 This alignment can be used to manipulate a root transform so that it appears to be aligned with the AR camera.